 Any extension to your training contract must be coordinated between yourself, your employer, and the state training authority.
 An application form may be required depending on the requirements of your state or territory.
 Upon receiving notification of the change to your contract, we will issue you with a revised training plan and extend your enrolment end date.

 Students who experience illness or injury during their traineeship can apply to temporarily suspend their obligations under the training contract for a period of up to 12 months.
 Your employer must agree to the application prior to the suspension taking effect, and once approved, ongoing employment arrangements should be determined.

-- If you default on a payment, your assessment will not be marked until the account is paid to date.
-This may mean making a ‘catch up payment’ for the missing amounts as well as any third party fees.
+- Your assessment will not be marked until the account is paid to date.
+This may mean making a catch-up payment for the missing amounts as well as any third party fees.

-- If your account remains unpaid, access to resources via your online learning platform will cease until the payments are brought up to date.
+If your account remains unpaid, access to resources via your online learning platform will cease until the payments are brought up to date.
 Course extensions will also not be granted to students that are behind in their payments.

-If, for any reason, a student has defaulted in their payment to Foundation Education then the remaining balance may be referred to either our solicitors or a debt collection agency for recovery proceedings.
-The student shall be liable for all costs associated with the recovery of their debt including; collection fees, commissions and legal costs.
+If for any reason a student has defaulted in their payment to Foundation Education, then the remaining balance may be referred to either our solicitors or a debt collection agency for recovery proceedings.
+The student shall be liable for all costs associated with the recovery of their debt, including collection fees, commissions, and legal costs.